Periodic quantum Rabi model with cold atoms at deep strong coupling: Results and discussion

-To study the dependence of periodic quantum Rabi evolution on the qubit state encoded in the Bloch band structure, we have analysed the number of created system excitations both when initially preparing atoms in eigenstates $\ket{g}=\frac{1}{\sqrt{2}}(\ket{-2\hbar k}+\ket{+2\hbar k})$ and $\ket{e}=\frac{1}{\sqrt{2}}(\ket{-2\hbar k}-\ket{+2\hbar k})$.
+To study the dependence of pQRM evolution on the qubit state encoded in the Bloch band structure, we have analysed the number of created system excitations both when initially preparing atoms in eigenstates $\ket{g}=\frac{1}{\sqrt{2}}(\ket{-2\hbar k}+\ket{+2\hbar k})$ and $\ket{e}=\frac{1}{\sqrt{2}}(\ket{-2\hbar k}-\ket{+2\hbar k})$.
 Fig. \Ref{fig:ndiff}(a) gives experimental data for the difference in the correspondingly obtained excitations versus time for different lattice depths.
 We observe a clear difference in the number of created excitations for two different used relative phases at qubit splitting above near $\omega_q/2\pi\simeq\SI{700}{\hertz}$.
 This is in agreement with theory (Fig. \Ref{fig:ndiff}(b)), though in the experiment again the contrast is reduced.
 As an example, Fig. \Ref{fig:ndiff}(c) gives a plot of the temporal variation of the difference in observed excitations for $\omega_q/2\pi\simeq\SI{1250}{\hertz}$.
 Formally, at a small qubit splitting the oscillating wavepackets can well be described as Schrödinger cat states, while they become highly entangled states at larger values of the qubit splitting.
-The agreement of the experimental data with the theory dependence is attributed as evidence that coherence is maintained in the dispersive deep strong coupling regime of the periodic quantum Rabi model.
+The agreement of the experimental data with the theory is attributed as evidence that coherence is maintained in the dispersive DSC regime of the pQRM.

-To conclude, we have observed collapse and revival effects of the dynamics in a cold atom based quantum simulation of quantum Rabi physics at extreme parameter regimes.
-Our experimental data is in good agreement with theory based on a generalized, periodic variant of the quantum Rabi model, the physical origin being the periodic nature of the atomic Brillouin zone of cold atoms in a lattice.